-2. UASI Grant Program Overview
+1. UASI Grant Program Overview

 Since its inception in FY 2003, the intent of the UASI program has been to enhance regional terrorism preparedness in major metropolitan areas by developing integrated systems for terrorism prevention, protection, response, and recovery.
-Ultimately, the FY 2013 UASI program will likely provide financial assistance to address the unique regional, multi-discipline terrorism preparedness planning, organization, equipment, training, and exercise needs of high-threat, high-density urban areas.
+The FY 2014 UASI program will likely provide financial assistance to address the unique regional, multi-discipline terrorism preparedness planning, organization, equipment, training, and exercise needs of high-threat, high-density urban areas.

 Activities implemented with UASI funds must support terrorism preparedness.
 However, many capabilities which support terrorism preparedness simultaneously support preparedness for other hazards, including natural disasters and other major accidents.
-Any FY 2013 Bay Area UASI funded projects must demonstrate the dual-use quality for any activities implemented that are not explicitly focused on terrorism preparedness.
+Any FY 2014 Bay Area UASI funded projects must demonstrate the dual-use quality for any activities implemented that are not explicitly focused on terrorism preparedness.

-3. 2013 Federal Budget
+2. 2014 Federal Budget

-It is expected that Congress will pass the DHS FY 2013 budget after the November election and likely in the first half of 2013, which will include funds for all state and local homeland security grants.
+It is expected that Congress will pass the DHS FY 2014 budget by the end of calendar year 2013 and the Department of Homeland Security (DHS) will issue a Funding Opportunity Announcement (FOA) for the Homeland Security Grant Program early in 2014.
 Earlier passage of the DHS budget is possible and therefore the region must be prepared to initiate its selection of proposals under an earlier and shortened time frame.
 Details on addressing this contingency will be put forward by the Management Team.